blowb/blowb-doc/setup-host/basic-setup.rst

    passwd <admin_user_name>   # set up the password

 We put the account to wheel group, so this account can use ``sudo`` to run some high privilege commands.
-Now you can switch to the admin user by run:
+Now you can switch to the admin user by running:
 ::

    su <admin_user_name>